Gkarios/My-obsidian-notes/Geopolitics/How Ukraine became a market economy and democracy - Documentary coverage by Sarcasmitron.md

 Ukraine and EU threatened Yanukovych into signing a deal that would replace his subordinates.
 Yanukovych did not sign the deal being scared of Russian attacks.
 During the night, he secretly left Ukraine and was later seen in Russia.
 The parliament were voting to kick him from office, Yanukovych argued that it would be unconstitutional.

-While Yanukovych was missing Russia's media made news stories that Ukraine was full of nazis and they would make speaking Russian illegal.
+While Yanukovych was missing, Russia's media made news stories that Ukraine was full of nazis and they would make speaking Russian illegal.
 Many small coups started happening in the russian-speaking cities of Ukraine and formed into small independent republics.
 Those republics asked Putin for humanitarian intervention.

 These protests in the south and east were a conspiracy funded by Glazyev (leaked phonecall).
 This plan widely failed, and the independent republics collapsed.
 The only that stayed was in Crimea.
 Russian troops started entering the peninsula.